Health is the greatest gift, contentment the greatest wealth. – Buddha

 |Required if you plan to travel South America and parts of Africa.
 Carry proof of the vaccination with you in your passport or money belt.
 Not required for Southeast Asia or India unless you’re coming from an infected country.

-TIP: Keep a record of your vaccinations in a folder.
+Tip: Keep a record of your vaccinations in a spreadsheet.
 You will never be able to remember which ones you received five or 10 years later; getting duplicates is a waste of money.

 Even though it is tempting to skip the return visit to a clinic once you get home, GET YOUR BOOSTER SHOTS WHEN NEEDED!
 Otherwise, you may have to start an entire series of shots over again just to guarantee immunity.
 There are better things to spend your hard-saved travel funds on.

-Taking anti-malarials is hit or miss.
-A doctor will tell you to do so; I have not taken them in seven years of adventure travel and have been fine.
-Even still, every time you are bitten by a mosquito at night you play a little Russian roulette with your bloodstream.
+Taking antimalarial medication is hit or miss.
+A doctor will tell you to do so; I have not taken them in 11 years of feeding mosquitoes in tropical dungholes and have been fine.
+Even still, every time you are bitten by a mosquito at night, you play a little Russian roulette with your bloodstream.
 Most experienced travelers I encounter don’t take the pills.
 The pills won’t help you from many strains of malaria, and you’ll be given the same pills if you contract malaria.

 This is a very common-yet-nonfatal disease that is carried by mosquitoes.
-The mosquitoes have white and black markings and bite during the day.
-Dengue is a serious problem all over Southeast Asia, Central and South America, Australia, and islands in the Pacific.
+Watch out for the biters with white-and-black (tiger) markings that bite during the day.
+Dengue is a serious problem all over Southeast Asia, Central and South America, Australia, and the islands in the Pacific.
 Although dengue fever will probably not kill you, it will certainly make you hate life for a few weeks, and may even end your trip completely.

 A dengue vaccination is still in the works, but isn’t available widespread yet.
 Being smart and avoiding mosquito bites whenever possible can greatly reduce your chances for becoming infected.